joyeeta-19/Joyeeta/README.md

 ### Hi there, I'm Joyeeta 👋

-## I'm a Sophomore, BTech CSE in VIT Chennai
+## I'm an Undergraduate, BTech CSE in VIT Chennai

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to develop my skills to add to my resume